DragnaCarta/Curse-of-Strahd-Reloaded/Act III - The Broken Land/Arc O - Dinner with the Devil.md

 * She is Sasha Ivliskova, Strahd’s first and eldest bride.
 He wed her over four centuries ago, in the wake of the loss of his first love, Tatyana Federovna.
 He grew tired of her, however, and when she dared challenge him, he locked her away in a crypt for four hundred years, freeing her for unknown purposes shortly after his recent awakening.
 (If asked what the experience was like, Sasha says dully, “it was maddening—and a time that I wish to forget forever.")
 * She despises Strahd with every fiber of her being.
 “I am old, and I am tired," she hisses.
 “There are two things I wish to see before I die: the light of the rising sun, and the death of the monster Strahd von Zarovich."

 If the player doesn’t reveal their interest in infiltrating Castle Ravenloft, Sasha asks them outright if they approached her because they wish to steal from the castle.
 In either case, she is willing to share information about the castle’s contents, layout, and inhabitants—as well as a time when Strahd will be away from the keep—if the players agree to take a certain prisoner with them when they do.
 “Her name is Gertruda," Sasha says, her brows furrowed in worry.
 “She is a villager from Barovia, spirited away as she trod the road toward Vallaki.
-She is alive, for now, but I fear for her life should she linger any longer in the keep."
+She is alive, for now, but I fear for her life should she linger any longer in the keep.
+She's asked me to help free her, if I can—a request that, until now, I had no hope of fulfilling."

+> [!lore]+ **Strahd's Scheme**
+> Unbeknownst to Sasha, Gertruda has been charmed by Strahd since the day she first arrived in the castle.
+Although Gertruda's friendship with Sasha is real, it was Strahd who told Gertruda to seek Sasha's aid in escaping.
+>
+> Strahd hopes to use Gertruda as bait to lure the players to the castle while he's away, seeking to test their skills against his brides.
+Although he has no knowledge of the players' other objectives at the castle—such as obtaining Argynvost's skull or freeing the **werewolf** Emil Toranescu—he has been disappointed with his brides' performance against the players, and hopes to orchestra an opportunity to separate the wheat from the chaff.
+Should the players succeed, Strahd believes, they will have proven themselves worthy of becoming his vampiric generals in the wars to come.

 If the players agree to rescue Gertruda, Sasha can share the following information about Castle Ravenloft: